Welcome to 2020. (No Barbara Walters meme needed because I didn't use her actual intro tag).

 2) Finish a new draft of a novel

 I currently have three novels I am working on, two of which have been "in-process" for many years now.
 The first is Palm Trees and Paradise and I've been working on this since NanoWriMo of 2008, maybe.
-There are times I work on this novel for weeks at a time, but I don't think I've looked at it since last spring.
+I sometimes focus on this novel for weeks at a time, but I don't think I've looked at it since last spring.
 It's about 75 percent finished and 2020 might be the year the first draft is complete.

 The second novel, Through the End of Time, I've been working on for roughly the same amount of time.
 Pieces of it began as far back as the year 2000.
 This novel is also about 75 percent complete and is book one of a two-book series.
 I feel closer to finishing this one than the first and the first ten chapters were submitted a few years back to a writing contest, of which I won an honorable mention.
 A little something to keep me pushing forward with it.